Mahrkeenerh/AIRSOFT/example_README.md

 # Print settings

-I am using a standard Ender 3, with PLA, 200 °C nozzle 60 °C bed.
+I am using a standard Ender 3, with PLA.